 It may sound petty and even absurd but there are people like me and yes, our language of love is called AFFIRMATION.
 It means that words of appreciation, verbal compliments, and assurance matter to us.
 Kami yung sinasabing either KSP or kulang sa pansin or madaling i-please kasi all you gotta do e bola-bolahin/utu-utuin lang; massage their egos & you have their love & attention.
 But actually, there’s more than that…

-Actions don’t always speak louder than words.
+Words of Affirmation Actions don’t always speak louder than words.
 If this is your love language, unsolicited compliments mean the world to you.
 Hearing the words, “I love you,” are important – hearing the reasons behind that love sends your spirits skyward.
 Insults can leave you shattered and are not easily forgotten.
-Kind, encouraging, and positive words are truly life-giving.
+Kind, encouraging, and positive words are truly life-giving. - 5 Languages of Love

 The Younger Years